zacpwhite/BarcodeScannerPlugin/README.md

 BarcodeScannerPlugin
 ====================

-**IMPORTANT: The Scandit Phonegap/Cordova Plugin does not yet support Cordova/Phonegap 3.0.0 - use version 2.9.0 instead**

-*Support for Cordova 3.0.0 will be available by Aug 2nd*

 Cross platform Phonegap/Cordova Plugin of the Scandit Barcode Scanner SDK for iOS and Android

-Follow the detailed instructions below to add a high-performance barcode scanner to your app in 5 min using [Plugman](https://github.com/imhotep/plugman).
+Follow the detailed instructions below to add a high-performance barcode scanner to your app in 5 min using [Plugman](https://github.com/apache/cordova-plugman/).

 If you don't have a Phonegap app yet, but want to try out our Phonegap Plugins anyway, [follow the instructions on phonegap.com](http://docs.phonegap.com/) to generate a sample app.